Skip to content

 Branches allow you to work on multiple updates simultaneously without interference.

-The Three Stages of Git
+The three stages of Git

 This is the concept most beginners find confusing.
 Git tracks changes across three distinct stages: